Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

 start TensorBoard:

 1. Open a terminal or console window:
-2. Navigate to the directory where the ML-Agents Toolkit is installed.
+1. Navigate to the directory where the ML-Agents Toolkit is installed.
-3. From the command line run :
+1. From the command line run: `tensorboard --logdir=summaries --port=6006`

-      ```sh
-      tensorboard --logdir=summaries --port=6006
-      ```

-4. Open a browser window and navigate to [localhost:6006](http://localhost:6006).
+1. Open a browser window and navigate to [localhost:6006](http://localhost:6006).

 **Note:** The default port TensorBoard uses is 6006.
 If there is an existing session running on port 6006 a new session can be launched on an open port using the --port